moquality/docs_old/docs/docs/integration-ci-cd/dockerfile.md

 Now you can add your instructions to set up an environment within a CircleCI container.
 The next section breaks down an exmaple Docker image used with CircleCI to build and upload an app to MoQuality.

-### CircleCI and Custom Docker Image for MoQuality App
+## CircleCI and Custom Docker Image for MoQuality App

-MoQuality has created a [Github repository] with all the necessary files to build and upload a calculator app to MoQuality by using CircleCI and a custom Dockerfile.
+MoQuality has created a [Github repository](https://github.com/moquality/plugins) with all the necessary files to build and upload a calculator app to MoQuality by using CircleCI and a custom Dockerfile.
 Our Dockerfile uses Ubuntu as our parent image and installs dependencies such as Gradle to build the app.
 The Docker image path is `jragonemq/mqubuntutest:latest`.
 Before beginning, create an app on MoQuality that you can use to test the upload properties of this build.
 It does not matter what apk file you upload upon creation of the app.

+### MoQuality's Example `Dockerfile`

 The following is the code behind the `jragonemq/mqubuntutest:latest` Dockerfile.
 This creates an environment for running the calculator app on top of an Ubuntu parent image.
 We are essentially filling a fresh Ubuntu container with our dependencies.
 The comments explain what each set of instructions is doing.
 However, understanding each instruction is less important than understanding what these instructions accomplish holistically: they build the environment.